paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-05.markdown

 Whilst BBC1's image was designed to endure and remain graphically appealing, BBC2's identity would be developed over time.
 Consistency was also brought to each channel, with all promotional material carrying the channel logos in fixed positions on screen, and all other information such as programme start times, menus, apologies etc. set in the Futura typeface.

-{% figure "Figure 11: The BBC's branding was consistent across both channels and also its children's programming" %}
+{% figure caption:'Figure 11: The BBC's branding was consistent across both channels and also its children's programming' %}
 ![BBC One ident, 1991](/assets/images/essays/dissertation/figure-11a.png){: .l-align-left}
 ![BBC Two 'Paint' ident, 1991](/assets/images/essays/dissertation/figure-11b.png){: .l-align-left}
 ![Childrens BBC ident, 1991](/assets/images/essays/dissertation/figure-11c.png)
 {% endfigure %}

-{% figure "Figure 12: BBC2 had a variety of idents that were added to over the following years" %}
+{% figure caption:'Figure 12: BBC2 had a variety of idents that were added to over the following years' %}
 ![BBC Two 'Blade' ident, 1991](/assets/images/essays/dissertation/figure-12a.png){: .l-align-left}
 ![BBC Two 'Dog' ident, 1993](/assets/images/essays/dissertation/figure-12b.png){: .l-align-left}
 ![BBC Two 'Car' ident, 1993](/assets/images/essays/dissertation/figure-12c.png){: .l-align-left}